Education, training and employment

 The purpose of the programme is to support job seekers over the age of 18 throughout Staffordshire.

-We offer 12 weeks of structured work experience, usually in the area that the candidate is looking for paid employment.
-Therefore during the placement the candidate is gaining relevant and up to date skills and experience to add to their CV and increase employability.
+We offer 12 weeks’ structured work experience usually in the area that the candidate is looking for paid employment.
+Therefore, during the placement the candidate is gaining relevant and up to date skills and experience to add to their CV and increase employability.

 Additional information for unaccompanied Asylum-Seeking Children